 DIVING INTO THE SHALLOW END

-The last snows of winter should have melted by now, which does not explain the snowflakes that drifted past my kitchen window yesterday.
-Still, the first mowing of the grass (and the second and the third) is under my belt.
+The last snows of winter should have melted by now, which does not explain the two inches of snowflakes that drifted past my kitchen window and filled my driveway last week.
+Still, the first mowing of the grass (and the second and the third) are under my belt.
 Can Memorial Day and the official start of the summer swim season be far behind?
-Will there even be a summer swim season?

 The Koops, who were lakeside property owners, weren’t recreational users, because their property was open only to invited guests, not the public.
 So they had no immunity under Ohio’s recreational user statute.
 As invitees, their guests were owed ordinary care by the Koops – which included a warning of any dangers that weren’t open and obvious.
 When one guest ran across the dock and dove into 18-inch water — rendering himself a quadriplegic — he sued the Koops for negligence.
 The Court ruled that the danger was open and obvious.